awsdocs/aws-systems-manager-user-guide/doc_source/running-automations-scale.md

 ------

-   *Targeting all managed Amazon EC2 instances in the current AWS account and AWS Region*
+   *Targeting all Amazon EC2 instances in the current AWS account and AWS Region*

 ------
 #### [ Linux & macOS ]